rudism/twitch-ticker/README.md

 ## twitch-ticker

-This node app will authenticate with Twitch and write the name of your most recent follower, subscriber, and top cheerer to text files in a directory of your choice.
+This node app will authenticate with Twitch and write the name of your most recent followers, subscribers, and top cheerers to text files in a directory of your choice.
 You can then use these as text sources in OBS Studio to display the user names in your Twitch stream.

 ### Building and Running